twineworks/tweakflow/site/content/reference.md

 ### References

 References point to named values.
 There are four variants of references: unscoped references, library scope references, module scope references, and global scope references.
-All variants have a basic structure: a sequence of identifiers seperated by the dot character.
+All variants have a basic structure: a sequence of identifiers separated by the dot character.
 Scoped references include an anchor prefix specifying where to begin name resolution.

 The syntax is as follows: